-Plasma Mole Removal Case Study.
+Plasma Mole Removal Case Study

 The following video will show you the procedure, before, the healing up until 10 weeks after the procedure.
-The video will provide you with an overview of the entire case study and will emphasise the important points you can learn from this experience.
+The video will provide you with an overview of the entire case study and will emphasize the important points you can learn from this experience.

 The subject was approximately 45 years of age at the time of the treatment.